 A Raspberry runs an OS, there are quite a few ported already.
 It has ethernet, USB host, HDMI out, micro USB, an SD card slot and GPIO’s.
-It is a complete computer, connect a keyboard mouse and monitor, use an SD card with raspbian or another OS and you boot a computer, not so powerful as the intel and AMD desktops but still.
-It is used as media center, streaming video, or to surf the web, as VPN server, NAS or to edit documents.
+It is a complete computer, connect a keyboard mouse and monitor, use an SD card with raspbian or another OS and you boot a computer, not so powerful as the intel and AMD desktops, but still.
+Several use cases are possible, a media center, streaming video, or surf the web, as VPN server, NAS or edit documents.
 They have a different use.